vortexmakes/RKH/doc/readme.txt

 trace points is named instrumented application.

 There is one class of trace events: RKH trace events, which are generated by the RKH source code.
-The \c #RKHTREVT_T structure describes the RKH trace event.
+The \c #RKH_TRCE_T describes the RKH trace event.

 The definition of events and the mapping between these and their corresponding names is hard-coded in the RKH implementation.
 Therefore,